fortefairy/dorian-explorer/_essay/01-chapter-i..md

 world’s history.
 The first is the appearance of a new medium for art, and the second is the appearance of a new personality for art also.
-What the invention of oil-painting was to the Venetians, the face of Antinous was to late Greek sculpture, and the face of Dorian Gray will some day be to me.
-It is not merely that I paint from him, draw from him, sketch from him.
+What the invention of oil-painting was to the Venetians, the face of Antinous was to late Greek sculpture, and the face of Dorian Gray will some day be to me. {% include essay/feature/aside.html text="Antinous was a Greek boy and lover of the Roman emporer, Hadrian.
+After his death, Hadrian deified the boy, founding a city in his name and commissioned sculptures.
+Over the centuries, he has come to signify homosexuality.
+The allusion to Antinous here is telling, suggesting that the relationship between Dorian and Basil is not altogether fraternal." %} It is not merely that I paint from him, draw from him, sketch from him.
 Of course, I have done all that.
 But he is much more to me than a model or a sitter.
 I won’t tell you that I am dissatisfied with what I have done of him, or